 Your services may include:

 We recognize that it can be difficult to think about hospice.
 If you are coping with the pressures of a serious or potentially terminal illness, you don’t have to go through it alone.
-Starting a conversation about your care options as early as possible allows you and your loved ones more time to focus on what is important to you.
+Talking about hospice, or discussing care options as early as possible allows you and your loved ones more time to focus on what is important to you.

 Hospice care may be appropriate when: